inspire-eu-validation/data/A.04.IR13.4.topo.md

 First check if validation is required.
 This test would be facilitated if the types that are described in the metadata are added to the metadata.
 In the curent situation to know which types are described the test should go into the WFS (or Atom) capabilities to find the names of advertised [FeatureType](#FeatureType).
 It should then match any of those names to a predefined list of types from the Generic Network Model.

 Test if data of the type assures centreline topology.
+How ...?

-If the element is mandatory, it should be available else the test fails.
+If the element is mandatory, it should be available in {TopologicalConsistency}(#topo) else the test fails.

-If required, check if the appropriate topological consistency is provided in [topo](#topo)

 **Reference(s)**